Strictly Come Dancing is in crisis – its days of being the nicest show on TV are over

 So how is the BBC reacting to this maelstrom of bad PR?
 Back in May, in response to a flurry of headlines about Pernice, the broadcaster issued a statement urging people “not to engage in speculation”, which felt a little bit like closing the stable door after the horses had bolted.
 Earlier this month, they revealed that one of the show’s most beloved former dancers, Aljaz Skorjanec, will be returning for the new season.
 It was widely assumed that the 34-year-old had been drafted in to fill the gap left by Pernice.
 Skorjanec, who previously left Strictly in 2022, isn’t just a fan favourite.
 He’s also reassuringly drama-free, with a squeaky clean reputation off screen (he’s one half of a Strictly power couple, married to Janette Manrara, the former pro who now hosts BBC Two spin-off show It Takes Two).

 It seems likely that there will also be more significant shake-ups behind the scenes.
+The BBC has already announced that contestants will be accompanied by chaperones in training.
 Strictly contestants aren’t thought to currently undertake psychological tests before taking part on the series, unlike participants on other reality shows such as Dancing on Ice or Love Island (although, as previously established, the BBC do state they have “robust duty of care procedures”).
 Perhaps that could change; there will surely be far more scrutiny during rehearsals this time around, too.

 For its legions of fans, Strictly is supposed to be an escape from toxicity, not an alleged hotbed of it.
 No one wants to sit down for the launch night this September and be left wondering whether the celebs are actually doing OK behind the plastered-on stage makeup.
 Whatever their action plan may be, BBC bosses certainly have a tough few months ahead of them if they want to restore Strictly’s glitterball shine.